gluent/goe/docs/gcp_setup.md

 ```

 ## Compute Engine Virtual Machine
-Values supplied below are examples only, changes will likely be required for each use case:
+Values supplied below are examples only.
+Changes are likely to be required for each use case:
 ```
 INSTANCE_NAME=goe-node
 ZONE=<instance-zone>